FikriAbdillah01/MLportfolio/Wine Data/README.md

 2. `Alcohol`, `citric acid`, and `sulphates` has a positive correlation to the quality of wine, whereas `volatile acidity` has the opposite.

-3. The machine learning classification model could distinguish between low and high quality wine with 89% accuracy.
+3. The machine learning classification model could distinguish between low and high quality wine with about 89% accuracy.

 ### Recommendation